 If you buy your residential smart charger, you don’t need to pay each time you use it (aside from electricity costs), but you will need to make an initial transaction for the product.

 The Benefits of Smart EV Charging over Conventional Charging

 The first major benefit of charging smart is that it optimizes energy consumption.

-It's an established fact that, when it comes to buying a smart charging station, you're likely to pay more upfront than you would for a conventional charging station.
+It’s a fact that, when it comes to buying a smart charging station, you’re likely to pay more upfront than you would for a conventional charging station.

-Because smart stations are able to work out the best time to charge based on energy consumption in the area, avoiding high-demand, peak energy hours has never been easier!
+Because smart stations can work out the best time to charge based on energy consumption in the area, avoiding high demand, peak energy hours have never been easier!

 EV owners who use smart stations can make incredible savings on their energy bills while benefitting from the next advantage on our list: